Awaiskhan404/flash-db/README.md

-NanoDB is a simple, in-memory key-value store server built with Rust.
+MemDB is a simple, in-memory key-value store server built with Rust.
 It supports basic set, get, delete, and expire commands, allowing JSON data to be stored with optional time-to-live (TTL) expiration.
 It also includes basic token-based authentication.